Rishthegreat/Notes/School/School MOC.md

 ### Reduction of Tonal Propeller Noise by Means of Uneven Blade Spacing
 - Harmonic/Tonal Noise
+	- Created just by spinning
 	- As Blade Passage Frequency increases, tonal noise increases
 - Narrow-Band Noise
 	-
 - Broadband Noise
+	- Interaction with turbulence
+	- Found at all frequencies